WRJM (AM): Oldies

 On March 7, 2018, WZTI rebranded as "Fonz FM" (named after Happy Days character Arthur "The Fonz" Fonzarelli).
-It discontinued carrying programming from the True Oldies Channel, switching to its own locally-programmed playlist.
+It discontinued carrying programming from the True Oldies Channel, switching to its own locally programmed playlist.

 On September 10, 2025, Milwaukee Radio Alliance announced they would sell WZTI, as well as FM translators W262CJ (100.3 FM) and W297BY (107.3 FM), to Madison-based Civic Media for $465,000.

 On September 17, 2025, WZTI began to simulcast Civic's own full-service oldies station WRJN from Racine.
+The call sign was changed to WRJM on April 13, 2026.

 WAWA 1590

 Prior to its purchase of WMCS in 1988, All-Pro Broadcasting owned WAWA (1590 AM), a 1,000-watt daytime-only directional AM station licensed to West Allis, Wisconsin.
 WAWA had signed on in 1961.
 It aired an R&B format that was popular with Milwaukee's African-American community, and was a rival to WNOV during the 1960s and 1970s.

 The station also simulcast part-time with FM sister station 102.1 FM, beginning when 1590's owner Suburbanaire Inc. bought the 102.1 frequency (then WMKE) in 1964.
-102.1 then became WAWA-FM until 1979, when it was then changed by new owner Willie Davis to WLUM.
-Later, in 1987 the 1590 WAWA call sign was also changed to WLUM.
-When All-Pro purchased the stronger 1290 frequency in 1988, the company signed off WLUM 1590 and returned the station's license to the FCC.
+The FM station then became WAWA-FM until 1979, when it was then changed by new owner Willie Davis to WLUM.
+Later, in 1987 the WAWA call sign was also changed to WLUM.
+When All-Pro purchased the stronger 1290 frequency in 1988, the company signed off WLUM (1590 AM) and returned the station's license to the Federal Communications Commission.

-FM Translator
+FM translator

-WZTI also broadcast on the following translator:
+WRJM also broadcast on the following translator: